Xuan-Yi/IWMN-Final-Project-DLMA/README.md

-# Introduction to Wireless and Mobile Networking Final Project (DLMA experiments)
+# 2023 Spring NTUEE Introduction to Wireless and Mobile Networking Final Project: DLMA experiments

 > Use **Tensorflow 2**.